ConnorJamesDawson/Sparta_Projects/Week3AdvancedUnitTesting&OOP/SafariPark/README.md

         return $"Message";
     }

+If you want the parents method return as well you just need base.ToString() to add that return.

 ## Polymorphism

 If you are gonna make a interface you need to note it with an I at the beggining

-Everything in an interface is public and abstract
+Everything in an interface is public and abstract.

+The interface class is very useful to bind classes together and combine common functionality to allow seperate abstarct classes to present data to one another.

+In the interface class you only need to declare the values to be used in all of the other classes, nothing else needs to be added.

 Further reading -